Panda-Lewandowski/awesome-ai-forensics/README.md

 - Retention defaults for tools not covered here
 - New primary case reports

 **Every artifact needs a source** — vendor documentation, a peer-reviewed paper, or a tool whose parser demonstrably reads that path.

-Please include the platform you verified it on and the version.
+For each set of paths, please state: operating system, tool version tested, date last verified, and source type (vendor docs / peer-reviewed / reverse-engineered / community).
+Mark each claim with its class — observed artifact, investigative lead, corroborative indicator or attribution inference.

+Session formats and retention defaults are the fastest-moving part of this list.
+Automated link checking and a periodic re-verification pass are welcome contributions in themselves.

 ## Ethics